Link homotopic but not isotopic: Unlink

 Consider the Whitehead $n$-double (with negative twists) of the third component of $B_3$ to obtain the new link, $W_n^3(B_3)$.
 To simplify notation, we will denote this by $W_n(B_3)$ hereafter (Figure \ref{W_n(B_3)}).

-Observe that this link is link homotopic to the unlink.
+Observe that when $n$ is even, this link is link homotopic to the unlink.
 Even a single crossing change in $W_n(B_3)$ unwinds the link to give an unlink.
 Note that $W_n(B_3)$ satisfies properties (1) and (3) of our theorem.

 We claim that there is an integer $n>0$ for which $W_n(B_3)$ is not link isotopic to the unlink, that is, it satisfies property (2).
-In fact, such an $n$ occurs in every pair of consecutive odd, or even, integers.
+In fact, such an $n$ occurs in every pair of consecutive even integers.
 We show this by showing that the Jones polynomial of $W_n(B_3)$ for some $n$ is not the same as that of the unlink.
-Let us first consider the case when $n$ is even.

 Consider the skein relation at the crossing indicated in Figure \ref{Skein for W_n}.

 If our claim is false, then both $W_{n-2}(B_3)$ and $W_n(B_3)$ must be link isotopic to the unlink and must have the same Jones polynomial as the unlink with 3 components, namely, $(-t^{-1/2} - t^{1/2})^2$.